cbspace/GameBoy/README.md

 # EmuBoy Gameboy emulator in C++ #

-A Gameboy emulator written in C++ using SDL2 rendering.
+A Gameboy emulator written in C++ using the Qt6 framework.
 The emulator will be platform portable and is being developed on Linux (G++).
 Initially ROM ONLY cartridges will be supported with future releases to include Memory Bank Controllers etc.

-Currently refactoring the code to a more modern standard.

 ### Required packages:
 - g++, gcc or build-essential